Asbestos

 Anyone exposed to asbestos can go on to develop lung cancer, mesothelioma, or other diseases.
 Those at the highest risk of getting sick worked with asbestos-containing products on a frequent basis and/or for long periods of time.

-Call (877) 446-5767 for help pursuing financial aid if you got sick from exposure to asbestos.
+Call (877) 446-5767 for help pursuing financial compensation if you got sick from exposure to asbestos.

 Lung Cancer Group was established by a team of caring advocates so those with lung cancer and other asbestos-related diseases can get the help they deserve.
 Our site provides the most accurate and up-to-date information about lung cancer, its link to asbestos, and financial compensation available to patients.
 Contact us to learn more and get assistance.